 Making the whole process even more tedious (as if that were possible), is the fact that there’s no more “Save and Continue Editing” button.
 This is because the “Save” button is now the “Save and Continue Editing” button.
 Which means clicking “Save” after editing a post doesn’t return me to the screen on which I selected the post to edit, it saves the post and reloads it, just in case I want to keep editing.
 Which, in this case, I most certainly don’t.
 And so now my process is: Edit.
 Scroll.
 Select categories.
 Save.
 Wait for page to refresh.
 Click “Go Back”.

 Four.
 Hundred.
 Times.

 Now, this might seem like a pretty minor gripe, but it’s not.
 It’s huge.
-Because the simplest of blog posts on this site has just four elements: title, content, category and tags. ((Technically, only the category is required.
+Because the simplest of blog posts on this site has just four elements: title, content, category and tags.
+1Technically, only the category is required.
 Posts can be published without a title, content or tags, but WordPress will set a default category if one isn’t selected.
-Which makes putting the Categories section below Tags all the more baffling.))
-Prior to WordPress 2.5, all four of those were above the scroll.
+Which makes putting the … Continue reading Prior to WordPress 2.5, all four of those were above the scroll.
 Everything was right there in front of me and unless I wanted to add an image (more on that in a bit), no scrolling was necessary.
 Now, not only do I need to scroll to select a category, but thanks to the clutter above the editor I’ve got to scroll to enter tags, as well.

 It’s only a matter of time before someone publishes a plugin that will overlay the default WordPress 2.5 administrative interface with something that resembles the interface from the previous version.
 When that happens, I’ll be first in line to install it.